apache/pulsar/site2/docs/deploy-kubernetes.md

 $ NODES=3 USE_KUBE_UI=true vagrant up
 ```

-Create SSD disk mount points on the VMs using this command:
+Create SSD disk mount points on the VMs using this script:

 ```bash
 $ for vm in node-01 node-02 node-03; do